 3. One yard of faux jaguar fur fabric.
 Okay, really it’s faux leopard fur, but close enough.
 This fabric is 62 inches wide, so if you buy one yard you’ll have a big 36 x 62 inch rectangle.
 That should be enough to wrap around your hips as a sash, minus a few scraps you’ll need to snip off to use on your collar (#6).

 4. Jewelry.
 Ixchel wears a distinctive necklace of big green jade beads.
-Assuming you don’t have any priceless jade jewelry on hand, this green necklace set is a good substitute.
-You’ll also need dramatic earrings, and here again we’re assuming you don’t have giant Maya-style earspools or the piercings to accommodate them.
-These long blue chandelier earrings look great and even remind us of sheets of rain cascading down—perfect for Ixchel.
-Complete your look with a green and blue cuff bracelet.
+Assuming you don’t have any priceless jade jewelry on hand, this green bead necklace is a good substitute.
+Instead of giant ear spools, we chose blue tassel earrings—reminiscent of sheets of rain cascading down.
+Complete your look with a cuff bracelet.